Thomasin500/shopping-cart/README.md

 ## Description

 This is a simple online shopping application.
-With a hardcoded set of items for sale, a user can add items to their cart and enter into a checkout flow.
+With a hardcoded set of items for sale, a user can add items to their cart, enter into a checkout flow, and see past orders.

 Features:
 - Ability to shop a variety of items for sale and add them to a shopping cart